-- 2. Transportation Management Plan: Prior to issuance of a Zoning Compliance Permit, the developer shall submit a Transportation Management Plan, subject to Town Manager approval.
+- 45. Transportation Management Plan: Prior to issuance of a Zoning Compliance Permit, the developer shall submit a Transportation Management Plan, subject to Town Manager approval.
 The Transportation Management Plan shall include monitoring of electric vehicle parking spaces usage.
-[LUMO 4.5.2] - 3.
+[LUMO 4.5.2] - 46.
 Bicycle Parking: Prior to issuance of a Zoning Compliance Permit, the developer shall provide dimensioned details that comply with the Town parking standards for required and/or proposed bicycle parking spaces.
 Bicycle parking spaces should be placed near building entrances.
 The spaces must comply with the Spring 2010 Association of Pedestrian and Bicycle Professionals Guidelines and the Class I and Class II bicycle parking standards required by the Town Design Manual.
-[LUMO 4.5.2] - Parking Lot: Any newly proposed parking lots, including additions to existing parking lots, shall be constructed to Town standards for dimensions and pavement design.
-[LUMO 5.9.5] - 5.
+[LUMO 4.5.2] - 47.
+Parking Lot: Any newly proposed parking lots, including additions to existing parking lots, shall be constructed to Town standards for dimensions and pavement design.
+[LUMO 5.9.5] - 48.
 Parking Lot Landscape and Screening: The parking lot landscape design shall adhere to the standards of the Chapel Hill Land Use Management Ordinance.
-[LUMO 5.9.6] - 6.
-Lighting: Prior to issuance of a Zoning Compliance Permit, the developer shall design and install street lighting along the site frontage.
-Design and construction details must be approved by the Town Manager and the North Carolina Department of Transportation (NCDOT).

-- 7. Driveway Permit: The developer must obtain an approved driveway permit and/or encroachment agreement(s) prior to beginning any proposed work within the NCDOT right-of-way.
+[LUMO 5.9.6] - 49.
+Driveway Permit: The developer must obtain an approved driveway permit and/or encroachment agreement(s) prior to beginning any proposed work within the NCDOT right-of-way.
 As a condition of the permit, the permittee shall be responsible for the design and construction of stipulated improvements in accordance with NCDOT requirements.
-An approved permit will be issued upon receipt of approved roadway and signal construction plans, inspection fees, and any necessary performance and indemnity bonds. - 8.
-Pavement Markings: Any pavement markings proposed within the public street rights-of-way shall be long life thermoplastic.
-Pavement markers shall be installed if they previously existed on the roadways. - 9.
+An approved permit will be issued upon receipt of approved roadway and signal construction plans, inspection fees, and any necessary performance and indemnity bonds. - 50.
+Pavement Markings: Any pavement markings proposed within the public street rights-ofway shall be long life thermoplastic.
+Pavement markers shall be installed if they previously existed on the roadways. - 51.
 Off-Site Construction Easements: Prior to any development associated land disturbance on abutting properties, the developer shall provide documentation of approval from the affected property owner(s).
-[LUMO 5.8.1] - 10.
+[LUMO 5.8.1] - 52.
 Sight Distance Triangles: Prior to issuance of a Certificate of Occupancy, the developer shall provide the Town of Chapel Hill with standard sight distance triangles at the proposed driveway locations.
-[Town Design Manual] - 11.
-Low Vision Design Features: Any proposed pedestrian facilities should incorporate low vision design features as feasible.
-[LUMO 4.5.2] - 12.
+[Town Design Manual]

+- 53. Low Vision Design Features: Any proposed pedestrian facilities should incorporate low vision design features as feasible.
+[LUMO 4.5.2] - 54.
 Repairs in Public Right-of-Way: Prior to issuance of a Certificate of Occupancy, the developer shall repair all damage for work in the public right-of-way related to the construction of this project, which may include pavement milling and overlay.
 The design of such repairs must be reviewed and approved by the Town Manager and NCDOT prior to issuance of a Zoning Compliance Permit.
-[Town Code 17-40] - 13.
+[Town Code 17-40] - 55.
 Street Closure Plan: Prior to issuance of a Zoning Compliance Permit, the developer shall provide a street closure plan, subject to Town Manager and NCDOT approval, for any work requiring street, sidewalk, or lane closure(s).
-[Town Code 21-7.1] - 14.
+[Town Code 21-7.1] - 56.
 Work Zone Traffic Control Plan: Prior to issuance of a Zoning Compliance Permit, the developer shall provide a Work Zone Traffic Control Plan and a Construction Management Plan for approval by the Town Manager and NCDOT.
 The Work Zone Traffic Control Plan shall comply with the U.S. Department of Transportation Manual on Uniform Traffic Control Devices.
 The Construction Management Plan shall provide staging, construction worker parking, construction vehicle routes, and hours of construction.
 [Town Code 17-47]